 “Roof vent” is a common term often applied to everything from plumbing stacks, to furnace vents and dryer exhausts.
 However, we define roof vents as the vents designed to remove hot air in the summer from the attic and moisture during the winter months.
 To see the different types of roof vents available, check out our blog post What Types & Styles of Roof Vents Are There?

 Roof vents are critical in determining the life expectancy of your roof, utility costs and preventing interior damage from condensation and moisture.

 This is a good question!
 All throughout the greater Atlanta area we see homes with mixed ventilation types.
 To find out more, read our article Can I Mix Different Roof Vent Types?

-Georgia summers, specifically the greater Atlanta area, can see asphalt shingles reach average temperatures of 125° F or more – some reports exceeding 150° F!
-This heat transfers from the shingles into your roof deck and lingers in the attic turning it into a veritable oven.
+Georgia summers, specifically the greater Atlanta area, can see asphalt shingles reach average temperatures of 125° F or more – some reports exceeding 150° F. This heat transfers from the shingles into your roof deck and lingers in the attic turning it into a veritable oven.

-So venting your attic in the summer makes sense, but how does opening it to cold air in the winter help?
+Ventilating your attic in the summer makes sense, but how does opening it to cold air in the winter help?

 This article was originally published by Sparrow Exteriors, a home improvement contractor serving Greater Atlanta Georgia.